-Working alongside our local partner, Montis, we restore native oak woodlands and combat dominant Portuguese Broom and summer wildfires.
+Working alongside our local partner, Montis, we restore native oak woodlands and combat dominant Portuguese Broom and Portugal's summer wildfires.
 Our vision is to have a dense native oak woodland within 15 years, where the canopy shade manages the shrub overgrowth, fuel availability is lower, and biodiversity is higher.

 The oak woodland restoration project is launched with the planting of thousands of native species